clojure/tools.analyzer/README.md

 * Cognitect (http://cognitect.com/) is sponsoring tools.analyzer development (https://groups.google.com/d/msg/clojure/iaP16MHpX0E/EMtnGmOz-rgJ)
 * Ambrose BS (https://twitter.com/ambrosebs) has sponsored tools.analyzer development in his typed clojure campaign (http://www.indiegogo.com/projects/typed-clojure).

+## YourKit

+YourKit has given an open source license for their profiler, greatly simplifying the profiling of tools.analyzer performance.

+YourKit is kindly supporting open source projects with its full-featured Java Profiler.
+YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.
+Take a look at YourKit's leading software products:

+* <a href="http://www.yourkit.com/java/profiler/index.jsp">YourKit Java Profiler</a> and
+* <a href="http://www.yourkit.com/.net/profiler/index.jsp">YourKit .NET Profiler</a>.

 ## Releases and Dependency Information

 Currently the library has no stable releases.